TinyAIoT/cam-takeover-classification/deployment/full/README.md

 - [ ] second ToF
 - [ ] acceleration sensor?
 - [ ] increase framerate
+    - smaller models
-    - smaller models (4bit instead of 8bit)
+        - [ ] 4bit instead of 8bit
             - this is prob not going to make it faster... just smaller... but Ill still try
+        - [ ] grayscale
     - [x] classify serially and with multicore -> this made the first classification run much faster!
     - [x] mutex -> didnt help
 - [ ] better models